8 Reasons You Might Suck At Outsourcing and How to Fix Them

 There’s a level of experience and expertise that does allow us to fill the gaps in your communication.
 Even here, however, you need to get back to us on what we understood accurately and what you need to clarify.

-We’ve seen rather opaque video and written briefs, and vague ideas on concepts for graphics or website design.
+We’ve seen rather opaque videos and written briefs, and vague ideas on concepts for graphics or website design.

 The clearer you know and state what you want, the likelier it is you’ll get exactly that.